openhab/openhab-docs/_addons_bindings/zwave/doc/fortrezz/mimolite_0_0.md

 # MIMOlite Digital or Analog Voltage input and/or Dry Contact Relay
 This describes the Z-Wave device *MIMOlite*, manufactured by *FortrezZ LLC* with the thing type UID of ```fortrezz_mimolite_00_000```.

+The device is in the category of *Sensor*, defining Device used to measure something.

 ![MIMOlite product image](https://www.cd-jackson.com/zwave_device_uploads/219/219_default.jpg)